DuartBreedt/EduanBreedtBlog/content/blog/shaman.md

 A ceremony, a ritual, a healing.
 The Shaman has their ways, but gives nothing away.

-Pulling the leg
+Pulling the leg.
-Pressing the spine
+Pressing the spine.
-Rubbing the skin
+Rubbing the skin.
-Measuring the movements
+Measuring the movements.
-Watching the breath
+Watching the breath.
-Aligning the bones
+Aligning the bones.
-Applying their magic
+Applying their magic.
-A ceremony, a performance
+A ceremony, a performance.
-The therapist has their ways but won’t give away their magic
+The therapist has their ways but won’t give away their magic.

 A different time, a different people, a different culture, a different disease, a different healing.